Ara is a journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

-Thoughts On the Album Selfish Four Years Later
+Thoughts On the Album Selfish Five Years Later

 When I began the review and analysis of Atsuko Maeda’s debut solo album, times were obviously different but even now, Selfish is a very good first solo release by Maeda who isn’t even yet 30 years old yet!
 My favorite songs on Selfish (at least the top 2 are "Sunday Drive" and "Kimi Wa Boku Da)."
 Seventh Chord has that interesting beginning because it is heavy enough to no sound like a pop music song but might as well be a pop/rock combination in there.